Moonbase59/latex2svg/README.md

 usage: latex2svg.py [-h] [--version] [--preamble PREAMBLE]

 Render LaTeX code from stdin as SVG to stdout.
-Writes metadata (baseline position, width, height in em units) into the SVG attributes.
+Writes metadata (baseline offset, width, height in em units) into the SVG attributes.

 optional arguments:
   -h, --help           show this help message and exit